silvinor/www/_posts/2026-08-05-everyone-masks.md

 The second measurable outcome is employment, and it is the one where the arithmetic of surface acting becomes visible.

 Bury and colleagues followed 2,449 autistic adults across eight annual waves of the Netherlands Autism Register and identified four employment trajectories.
 The largest, at 1,189 people, was stable unemployment.
 Stable employment accounted for 801.
-A further 134 started with a high probability of employment that declined across the eight years. [^44] Just under half the sample was not working, and did not start.
+A further 183 began unemployed and grew more likely to be employed over time, and a fourth group started with a high probability of employment that declined across the eight years. [^44] Just under half the sample was not working, and did not start.

 The Pryke-Hobbes sample shows the same gap inside a single study: 37.6% of autistic participants in full-time employment against 80.3% of neurotypical participants, and 44.5% satisfied with their employment status against 85.2%. [^8]